oupnkalr/oupnkalr/README.md

   Thoughts:

+  * HTML cyan (aqua) and cyan 180° are equal, but both do not resemble Open color cyan swatches, unlike HTML turquoise
   * **CYAN 3** is the nearest tint to HTML turquoise by contrast, therefore is chosen as the normal cyan color
-  * HTML cyan (aqua) and cyan 180° are equal and bright, but both do not resemble Open color cyan swatches unlike HTML turquoise

   [CYAN 0 contrast]: https://colourcontrast.cc/e3fafc/212529
   [CYAN 0 image]: https://www.htmlcsscolor.com/preview/32x32/e3fafc.png